Additional Discount to Match State/Tribal Funding for Special Construction

 For most schools and libraries, the E-Rate program will only match funding for special construction projects if the source of the funding is the state (i.e., funding authorized directly by a state legislature or one or more state agencies).

 For Tribal schools and libraries, E-Rate will match funding from a state, Tribal governments, or other federal agencies.
-In all cases, E-Rate matching funds will only be approved if the special construction project will provide high-speed broadband connections that meet the FCC’s connectivity targets adopted in the E-Rate Modernization Order, and may not be applied to any other cost.
+In all cases, E-Rate matching funds will only be approved if the special construction project will provide high-speed broadband connections that meet the FCC’s connectivity targets adopted in the First 2014 E-Rate Order and may not be applied to any other cost.

-Applicants seeking additional E-Rate discounts to match state funding for special construction must submit information with their FCC Form 471 filing that USAC will use to determine:
+Applicants seeking additional E-Rate funding to match state funding for special construction must submit information with their FCC Form 471 application filing that USAC will use to determine:

 • Whether the state funding is from an eligible source;

-• That any terms and conditions associated with the state funding are not in conflict with E-Rate rules;
+• Whether any terms and conditions associated with the state funding are in conflict with E-Rate rules;

-• The appropriate calculation of the additional E-Rate discount, if any; and
+• Whether the appropriate calculation of the additional E-Rate discount is correct, if any; and

 • Whether the project meets the Commission’s connectivity targets.

-Based on information received about the following state broadband programs, USAC believes that the programs identified below would qualify as eligible sources of matching funds.
-These funds qualify for additional E-Rate matching funds for special construction projects that meet the FCC’s long-term connectivity targets.
+Based on information received about the following state broadband programs, some of the programs identified below would qualify as eligible sources of matching funds.
+These funds would qualify for additional E-Rate matching funds for special construction projects that meet the FCC’s long-term connectivity targets.
+We have also included states that once qualified as eligible sources of matching funds but are no longer eligible.

 Arizona California Colorado Florida Idaho